 Piped water systems are commonly colonized by microbacteria.
 Growths and biofilms serve as reservoirs for the pathogen where the bacteria are able to proliferate.

 Over 75,000 Documented Cases Each Year in the U.S.

 Common resulting ailments include Nontuberculous Mycobacteria (NTM) disease, pneumonia, catheter-associated infection, ear infection.
-In some people Mycobacterial infections can become chronic and require ongoing treatment.
+In some people, mycobacterial infections in the lungs or mycobacterial skin infections can become chronic and require ongoing treatment.

 Patients with Mycobacteria are Twice as Likely to Experience Exacerbation

 Immunocompromised individuals are at highest risk of contracting an infection from Mycobacteria.
 The pathogen is not transmitted from person-to-person, but rather from exposure, inhalation, or ingestion of contaminated water.

 Mycobacteria have been proven to be extremely resistant to chlorine treatments.

 5 States with the Highest Number of Confirmed Cases of Mycobacteria